From the Guide to the Bodhisattva’s Way of Life

 Raining down a flood of food and drink, May I dispel the ills of thirst and famine.
 And in the aeons marked by scarcity and want, May I myself appear as drink and sustenance.

-May I be an isle for those who yearn for land, A lamp for those who long for light; For all who need a resting place, may I be a bed; For those who need a servant, may I be their slave.
+May I be an isle for those who yearn for land, a lamp for those who long for light; For all who need a resting place, may I be a bed.

 Just like the earth and space itself And all the other mighty elements, For boundless multitudes of beings May I always be the ground of life, the source of varied sustenance.